A5size/OpenPraparat/README.md

 ## Operation Guide

 ### praparat_gui
+This program launches the GUI to visualize the simulation.
+To start, click the "Target Directory" button and select the working directory where the input files are located.

 #### Keys
 Here is a list of some of the keys and the corresponding operation they perform: